 Finding age-appropriate teens entertainment while travelling is necessary because let’s face it, teenagers can be exhausting.
 Especially if they’re bored.
 Or hungry.
 Or tired.
 Okay, enough about my teenager, let’s find things to do for yours while in the Greater Victoria region.

 Not just for teenagers, this is one activity sure to please the entire family.
 There are basically two types of whale watching excursions.
-One is aboard a high speed zodiac or speedboat – perfect for the thrill seekers – expect to get wet.
+One is aboard a high speed zodiac or speedboat – perfect for the thrill seekers – expect to get wet!
 The advantage of this type of tour is that you can quickly scoot around the Southern Gulf Islands to locate the whale pods.

 Escape rooms are a fun entertainment concept where participants solve a series of puzzles and riddles using clues, hints and strategy to figure out how to escape from a locked adventure room.
 These are ideal for teenagers to use their communication, listening, brainstorming and time management skills.
+Three most popular escape room businesses in Victoria are Victoria Escape Games, Quest Reality Games and Horror Escape.

 Your teenager does not need to be a history buff to enjoy the surprisingly interesting tour of the Parliament Buildings.
 Through the free 45-minute tour you will discover the history of our province and learn about British Columbia’s parliamentary process.
 The up close look at the architecture is worth it alone.
 Wrap up your tour and head to the Parliamentary Dining Room for authentic west coast cuisine.
 Open for breakfast and lunch; hours of operation change based on the schedule of the Legislative Assembly.
 Find details of tours here.

 If going on a salmon fishing charter is on your bucket list, there is no better place to check that one off then on your Victoria vacation.
 Reeling the big one in is thrilling for everyone, especially teenagers!
+For the most delicious salmon with an authentic west coast taste, be sure to get your hands on a tub of rub and cedar grilling planks.
+Have your fish shipped home and you'll be ready to enjoy it just like you would in the Pacific Northwest.
+Learn more about fishing here.

 Have you ever seen a 600-year-old tree?
 You can at Goldstream Provincial Park, located just 16 km from downtown Victoria.
 The park is also home to beautiful waterfalls and a meandering river.
 Depending on the time of the year, you may be treated to the annual salmon run or eagle extravaganza.
+Go on your own or book a tour with a local guide.

 Another endeavour for the active teen.
 Paintballing is definitely not for everyone – it can seriously hurt, and you have to be able to run over brush and around obstacles.
 But many people love the thrill, and from my experience – especially teen-aged boys!